hicommonwealth/edgeware-documentation/docs/contribute-and-engage/develop/edgeware-smart-contracts/deploy-an-evm-contract/using-metamask.md

 ## Connect to the Local Edgeware Developer Node <a id="connect-to-the-local-edgeware-developer-node"></a>

 Now let's connect Metamask to our locally running Edgeware EVM node.
 The current network displayed is more than likely _'Ethereum mainnet'_.
 For our purposes, we'll want to change this: 1.
 Click the dropdown tab 2.
-Click custom RPC.
+Click `Custom RPC`.

 ![](https://user-images.githubusercontent.com/32852637/121945926-54c96900-cd22-11eb-92c3-48145a9c1352.png)